Prehistory of Ohio

 Prehistory of Ohio provides an overview of the activities that occurred prior to Ohio's recorded history.
 The ancient hunters, Paleo-Indians (13000 B.C. to 7000 B.C.), descended from humans that crossed the Bering Strait.
 There is evidence of Paleo-Indians in Ohio, who were hunter-gatherers that ranged widely over land to hunt large game.
 For instance, mastodon bones were found at the Burning Tree Mastodon site that showed that it had been butchered.
 Clovis points have been found that indicate interaction with other groups and hunted large game.
 The Paleo Crossing site and Nobles Pond site provide evidence that groups interacted with one another.
-The Paleo-Indian's diet included fish, small game, and nuts and berries that gathered.
+The Paleo-Indian's diet included fish, small game, and nuts and berries that they gathered.
 They lived in simple shelters made of wood and bark or hides.
 Canoes were created by digging out trees with granite axes.

 The weather warmed and forest grew more dense with next period of the Archaic people (8000 B.C. to 500 B.C.).
 Although they were also hunter-gatherers, they did not travel as far for food and began to live longer periods of time in one place.
 They dug pits to store food and built studier lodging.

 Tools, like spear-throwers, were more sophisticated.
 Base camps were established for winter lodging.
 The Glacial Kame culture, a late Archaic group, traded for sea shell and copper with other groups and were used as a sign of prestige within the group, for respected healers and hunters.
 The objects were buried with their owners.